A priori error estimates for finite element approximations of regularized level set flows in higher norms: Illustration of the line of arguments in the proof and overview of different error types

-Sixth, we present results from the literature under which conditions the solution (also called 'arrival time') of the equation \eqref{unified_equation} in the case $k=1$ and $\varepsilon=0$ (this is the most important case of mean curvature flow) enjoys higher regularity. \cite{MR1216584,MR1030675} show that for a convex initial hypersurface the flow is smooth except at the point it becomes extinct and that the arrival time is then $C^2$. \cite{MR1189906,MR1216585} present an example in $\mathbb{R}^3$ of a rotationally symmetric mean convex dumbbell with arrival time being not $C^2$. \cite{MR2200259} shows that it is at least $C^3$ in the case of curves. \cite{MR2383930} shows for $n > 1$ that the above mentioned result from \cite{MR1216584,MR1030675} is optimal by giving examples of convex initial hypersurfaces with arrival time being not three times differentiable. \cite{MR3772402} proves: If $\partial \Omega$ has positive mean curvature, then the arrival time $u$ is $C^2$ iff the following two conditions hold:
+Fifth, we present results from the literature under which conditions the solution (also called `arrival time') of the equation \eqref{unified_equation} in the case $k=1$ and $\varepsilon=0$ (this is the most important case of mean curvature flow) has higher regularity.
+In \cite{MR1216584,MR1030675} it is shown that for a convex initial hypersurface the flow is smooth except at the point where it becomes extinct and that the arrival time is then $C^2$. \cite{MR1189906,MR1216585} present an example in $\mathbb{R}^3$ of a rotationally symmetric mean convex dumbbell with arrival time being not $C^2$. \cite{MR2200259} shows that it is at least $C^3$ in the case of curves. \cite{MR2383930} shows for $n > 1$ that the above mentioned result from \cite{MR1216584,MR1030675} is optimal by giving examples of convex initial hypersurfaces with arrival time being not three times differentiable. \cite{MR3772402} proves: If $\partial \Omega$ has positive mean curvature, then the arrival time $u$ is $C^2$ iff the following two conditions hold:

-(i) There is exactly one singular time T (where the flow becomes extinct).
+\begin{itemize} \item[(i)] There is exactly one singular time T (where the flow becomes extinct).

-(ii) The singular set (i.e. the set of critical points) is a $k$-dimensional closed, connected, embedded $C^1$ submanifold of singularities where the blowup is a cylinder $S^{n-k}\times \mathbb{R}^k$ at each point.
+\item[(ii)] The singular set (i.e. the set of critical points) is a $k$-dimensional closed, connected, embedded $C^1$ submanifold of singularities where the blowup is a cylinder $S^{n-k}\times \mathbb{R}^k$ at each point. \end{itemize}

-Finally, in the light of the higher regularity of the level set function in special cases it seems realistic to expect also convergence of the regularization error in higher order norms in special cases which we leave here open.
+Finally, in view of the higher regularity of the level set function in special cases it seems realistic to expect also convergence of the regularization error in higher order norms in special cases which we leave here open.